DanB91/Zig-Playdate-Template/README.md

 ## Contents
 - `build.zig` -- Prepopulated with code that will generate the Playdate `.pdx` executable.
 - `src/playdate_api_definitions.zig` -- Contains all of the Playdate API code.
 This is 1-to-1 with [Playdate's C API](https://sdk.play.date/2.0.0/Inside%20Playdate%20with%20C.html)
 - `main.zig` -- Entry point for your code!
-Contains example code that prints "Hello from Zig!" and an draws an example image to the screen.
+Contains example code that draws the Zig logo and inverts the screen colors when "A" is held.
 - `panic_handler.zig` -- The default Zig panic handler will cause the simulator and hardware to crash without any error message.
 I wrote my own handler, so panics should now be handled gracefully with proper error messages.
 - `pdxinfo` -- This contains all of the metadata for your game.
 Panic provides documentation for this file [here](https://sdk.play.date/2.5.0/Inside%20Playdate.html#pdxinfo).
 - `assets/` -- This folder will contain your assets and has an example image that is drawn to the screen in the example code in `main.zig`.